Faith In Action: Toys and Gender

 Preparation for Activity

-- Gather catalogues and cut out photos of toys.
-Be deliberate; make sure to cut out pictures of toys marketed specifically to girls and toys marketed to boys.
-Also, include "gender neutral" toys such as a Slinky(TM), Lego(TM) or Tinker Toy(TM) building toys, Mr. Potato Head(TM), alphabet blocks, jacks, tops, hula hoops, science kits, Light Brights(TM), puzzles, musical instruments, a jack-in-the-box.
-Make sure you have many choices for all participants.
+- Cut out pictures of toys.
+Make sure to cut out pictures of toys marketed specifically to girls and toys marketed to boys as well as "gender neutral" toys.
+Suggestions: a Slinky(TM), Lego(TM) building toys, Mr. Potato Head(TM), alphabet blocks, jacks, tops, hula hoops, science kits, Light Brights(TM), puzzles, musical instruments.
+Provide many choices for all participants.

 - Lay out the cut-outs on one long table, in no particular order.